Counselling makes business sense

 Doctors report that more than a third of the physical problems which patients present with have some psychological basis: back, stomach or neck pains may not just have a somatic cause.
 And doctors can report some other compelling statistics.
 The Sainsbury Centre for Mental Health estimates that a sixth of the British workforce suffers from depression, anxiety or stress.
-These sort of issues are the main cause of incapacity benefit claims and the primary cause of staff absence: 70 million days a year.
+These sorts of issues are the main cause of incapacity benefit claims and the primary cause of staff absence: 70 million days a year.

-For those in work, mental health issues cost their employers about £40bn a year.
+For those in work, mental health issues cost their employers about £40 billion a year.
 Across UK society as a whole, the total cost is at least double that.
 And American research suggests that presenteeism – whereby the walking wounded turn up to work without contributing – costs twice as much as absenteeism.

 So, emotional issues can take a serious toll on productivity.
 And companies bear their share of the blame for causing stress in the first place – as employment tribunals often prove.
 Catching psychological problems early can prevent them from escalating.
 BT reports that its programmes have reduced levels of sickness absence due to mental health problems by 30%.

-If you feel that you would benefit from counselling on work-related issues, you might be lucky and find that your employer offers an EAP: an Employee Assistance Programme.
+If you feel that you would benefit from counselling on work-related issues, you might be lucky and find that your employer offers an EAP - an employee assistance programme.

 An EAP is an employer-funded service which gives staff access to free counselling and well-being support.